Defend-X/crawlex/README.md

 ## Credits

-Crawlex was developed by Your Name.
-Special thanks to the open-source community for their valuable contributions and inspiration.
+Crawlex was developed by DefendyX team.

 ## Support